 This is a language arts curriculum encompassing grammar, vocabulary, writing, poetry, and literature.
 It’s best for 2nd grade through high school.

-A free language arts curriculum that is standards based created by a charter school.
+A free language arts curriculum that is standards-based and created by a charter school.
 They have grades K-12 available online.

-Because phonics based reading instruction is the only approach supported by science, I will only be listing phonics based curriculum here.
+Because phonics-based reading instruction is the only approach supported by science, I will only list the phonics-based curriculum here.

 This was included in the all-in-one section and you can see more details there.
 I highly recommend this curriculum for teaching your kids to read.